COSCS340/OoT_Randomiser/Final_Project_Report.md

 ### Chris Muncey, Isaac Stone, Demi Obenour, Cole Flemmons

-### Introduction
+#### Introduction

-Synopsis:

 The goal of our team was to write a program with a graphical user interface that would modify an existing Nintendo 64 ROM file.
 With a few settings selected and the press of a button, the user would have a brand new ROM file prepared for them that will be compatible with most Nintendo 64 emulators.
 The randomizer program was designed to randomly switch items around within